bensonnn7/build-redux/day3_applyMiddleware_param/note.md

 1. For now, lets re-thing the dispatch function because it is the trigger of core logic. how do we achieve it in the bigger picture? the redux provide a smart way to do it,

-   1.1 it first separate the concern of basic and enhanced version of redux by using early return statement(if) 1.2 then it re-use the `createStore` inside it, so we can basically remain the same logic but only update the dispatch function(smart)
+   1.1 it first separate the concern of basic and enhanced version of store by using early return statement(if) 1.2 then it re-use the `createStore` inside it, so we can basically remain the same logic but only update the dispatch function(smart)

 ```js